PaddlePaddle/docs/docs/guides/11_kernel_primitives_api/io_api_en.md

 ### Template Parameters

-> T: element type. </br>
+> T: Element type. </br>
-> NX: Each thread reads NX column data. </br>
+> NX: Each thread reads NX columns data. </br>
-> NY: Each thread reads NY row data.
+> NY: Each thread reads NY rows data.
 Currently, only NY = 1 is supported. </br>
 > BlockSize: Device attribute, which identifies the current device thread indexing method.
-For GPU, threadIdx.x is used as the thread index, This parameter is not currently supported. </br>
+For GPU, threadIdx.x is used as the thread index, this parameter is not currently supported. </br>
 > IsBoundary: Identifies whether to fetch memory boundary judgment.
 When the total number of data processed by the Block is less than NX * NY * blockDim.x, boundary judgment is required to avoid memory access crossing the boundary. </br>

 ### Parameters

 > dst: The output data pointer of the current Block, usually input + blockIdx.x * blockDim.x * NX. </br>
-> src: register pointer, the size is NX * NY. , Usually input + blockIdx.x * blockDim.x * NX. </br>
+> src: Register pointer, the size is NX * NY. , Usually input + blockIdx.x * blockDim.x * NX. </br>
 > num: The current Block reads num elements in multiples.
 The parameter is only used when IsBoundary = true. </br>